BIGJRA/BIGJRA.github.io/rejuv.md

 details are listed in the appendix below.
 You’ll notice that Trick Room is the central strategy she employs here: you can take advantage of that and bring in your own heavy hitting slow team or prevent it from being used.
-One strategy is to open with Pokémon immune to the Fake Out from Incineroar in some way, another is to have a Multi-hit move strong enough to ORKO Hatterene, and so on.
+One strategy is to open with Pokemon immune to the Fake Out from Incineroar in some way, another is to have a Multi-hit move strong enough to ORKO Hatterene, and so on.
 If you can succeed and make sure Bronzong similarly goes down before it can use Trick Room, you will have